chatgptdev/HashSum/README.md

 ## Features

 - Computes hash for all files in a given directory and its subdirectories
+- Verifies the hash of files against values stored in a given SUM file
 - Supports various hash algorithms, including SHA256 (default), SHA1, SHA512, MD5, etc.
 - Multithreaded implementation for faster processing on systems with multiple CPU cores
 - Can handle both file and directory input paths